Interpersonal Psychotherapy

 Interpersonal therapy fosters personal growth as well as symptom relief for emotional difficulties.
 According to the theory, patients can make behavior changes to alleviate mental health symptoms and increase confidence to manage emotional problems when they can both gain insight about how their early learning in family of origin relationships translates to present-day relationship patterns and learn and practice new, more adaptive ways of connecting.
 For example, a therapist might ask a patient to reevaluate expectations, negotiate conflicts, adapt to new circumstances and/or make use of social support.

-Who can benefit from IPT?
+Who Can Benefit from IPT?

 Most patients can benefit from the approach of working collaboratively to resolve/manage/negotiate their problems and activate change mechanisms.
 Individuals with severe and persistent mental illness may need a more structured, skills-based approach, though, before focusing on interpersonal work.